Style And Sustenance: Why Adapted Cutlery Makes For Easier Mealtimes

 Specifically designed for people who find it difficult to use ‘standard’ cutlery, adapted cutlery can refer to anything from left-handed utensils to wide forks, to combined knives and forks (or Knorks), to items with built-up handles, weighted handles, and shafts that can bend to name just a few examples.
-Amefa Cutlery, for example, offers a unique for better grip.
+Amefa Cutlery, for example, offers a unique straight knife with a curved, tapered handle for better grip.

 The breadth of designs and types of adapted cutlery reflect the wide range of disabilities, movement and mobility issues the products can help with.

 Adapted cutlery follows principles of ergonomics.
 It’s a word we often hear, but might not really understand, yet the definition is pretty simple.
 This school of design and engineering is all about applying what we know about how our minds and bodies work to the development of new products.